ionic-team/ionic-cli/README.md

 Using the above configuration, you can now make requests to your local server at `http://localhost:8100/v1` to have it proxy out requests to `https://api.instagram.com/v1`

-## Cordova Commands

-Ionic uses Cordova underneath, so you can also substitute Cordova commands to `prepare`/`build`/`emulate`/`run`, or to add additional plugins.

-*Note: We occasionally send anonymous usage statistics to the Ionic team to make the tool better.*

 ## Using a Proxy